 Get-ADComputer -Filter * -Property * | Select-Object Name,OperatingSystem,OperatingSystemServicePack | Export-CSV All-Windows.csv -NoTypeInformation -Encoding UTF8

-Or get an HTML report file with a list of computers and necessary properties:
+Or get an HTML report with a list of computers and necessary properties:

 Get-ADComputer -Filter {OperatingSystem -Like '*Windows Server 2012*' } -Properties * | Select-Object Name,OperatingSystem | ConvertTo-Html | Out-File C:\ps\ad_computers_list.html

-To perform a specific action with all the computers in the resulting list, you must use the Foreach loop.
-In this example, we want to create a list of servers in the domain and request specific information from each server (the result file should contain the server name, manufacturer and server model).
+To perform a specific action with all the computers from the resulting list, you must use the Foreach loop.
+In this example, we want to get a list of Windows Server hosts in the domain with model and manufacturer.

 $Computers = Get-ADComputer -Filter {OperatingSystem -Like '*Windows Server*'}